WindowsAzure-TrainingKit/HOL-GoingLiveWindowsAzureWebSites/HOL.md

 1. Open **Developer Command Prompt**.

-	>**Note**: Developer Command Prompt is included in the Windows SDK for Windows 7.
-It's also installed with Visual Studio Express for desktop and in Visual Studio Professional and Ultimate.
-For more information, [click here](http://msdn.microsoft.com/en-us/windowsserver/bb980924.aspx)
+	>**Note**: Developer Command Prompt is included in Visual Studio Express for Desktop, Professional and Ultimate.
+You will use Developer Commnand Prompt to run MakeCert command to create an X.509 certificate.
+For more information on MakeCert [click here](http://msdn.microsoft.com/en-us/library/windows/desktop/aa386968\(v=vs.85\).aspx)

 1. Browse to **Source/Assets/certificates** and execute the **CreateCert** script in the **Developer Command Prompt**.